 EH&S provides the training component in the Lab Safety Fundamentals class for general PPE, such as safety glasses, goggles, gloves, lab coats or others if the PI contacts EH&S. Any specific PPE not covered by EH&S must be covered by the PI.
 For more information, please refer to the Cal-OSHA PPE Standard.

 OSHA requires the use of PPE to reduce employee exposure to hazards when engineering and administrative controls are not feasible or effective in reducing these exposures to acceptable levels.

 Employers are required to determine if PPE should be used to protect their workers, provide the equipment and ensure its use.
-Examples of PPE include gloves, foot and eye protection, protective hearing devices (earplugs, ear muffs), hard hats, respirators and full body suits.
+PPE includes gloves, foot and eye protection, protective hearing devices (earplugs, ear muffs), hard hats, respirators, and full-body suits.